tc39/notes/es7/2016-07/jul-27.md

 #### Conclusion/Resolution

+- Stage 0 holds.
-- Does not reach Stage 1; a synthesis proposal will be pursued at a future meeting.
-Remains at Stage 0.
+  - A synthesis proposal will be pursued at a future meeting.